Skip to content

 }

-On an x86_64 machine (GCC 16.1, -O3 -mavx2 -mfma), the results are roughly: the scalar version takes about 15ms, the manual AVX2/FMA version takes about 3ms, with a speedup of about 5x.
-But here's the key: if the scalar version is also compiled with -O3 -mavx2 -mfma, GCC's auto-vectorization can optimize it to about 4ms.
-That is, after all that effort writing AVX2/FMA intrinsics by hand, it's only about 25% faster than what the compiler generated automatically.
+On an x86_64 machine (GCC 16.1, -O3 -mavx2 -mfma), the result is roughly: scalar version about 15ms, AVX2/FMA manual version about 3ms, speedup about 5x.
+But the key is, if the scalar version is also compiled with -O3 -mavx2 -mfma, GCC's auto-vectorization can optimize it to about 4ms.
+That is, hand-writing AVX2/FMA intrinsics for a long time only makes it about 25% faster than the compiler's auto-generated code.

-In the verification environment, because GCC 16.1's auto-vectorization capability is already very strong, the scalar version was automatically optimized by the compiler to near the level of manual AVX2/FMA, with an actual speedup of only about 1.16x:
+In the verification environment, due to GCC 16.1's strong auto-vectorization capabilities, the scalar version was automatically optimized by the compiler to close to the manual AVX2/FMA level, with an actual speedup of only about 1.16x:

 text